-Estate premium amended from £1,750 to £1,775 at 36/60, following analysis of latest used values and longer-term trends, resulting in forecast increases.
+Estate premium amended from £1,750 to £1,775 at 36/60, following analysis of latest used values and longer-term trends.

 Seasonality changes

 In line with our gold book methodology, all other model ranges outside of the other changes listed above, have had their forecasts moved forward from month to month by seasonal factors which are differentiated by sector and fuel type and are based on analysis of historical used value movements.